ise-uiuc/Repilot/README.md

 # Rectify

-> Fusing Large Language Models with Completion Engines for Automated Program Repair
+> Rectify is the tool introduced in our FSE'23 paper "Copiloting the Copilot: Fusing Large Language Models with Completion Engines for Automated Program Repair".

+More details coming soon!